mZuil/voice-chatbot/README.md

-# Voice Chatbot - Frontend
+# Voice Chatbot - Node.js

 Practical example of a usage of OpenAI to generate a conversation for a booking transport website.